Handball Origins and WHC History

 In the Women's 1-Wall Open Final Danielle Daskalakis USA beat Sandy Ng while in Doubles, Danielle and Sandy USA beat Karen McConnery and Lorraine Havern USA/Ireland.

 Minneapolis was the host city in 2018 where 713 players competed.
-Raquel Murphy (Puerto Rico)was elected President, Peter Dennihy (Ireland) Vice-President and Mike Driscoll as Secretary/Treasurer.
+Dr. Raquel S. Murphy-Barnes (Puerto Rico)was the first Latina women elected President, Peter Dennihy (Ireland) Vice-President and Mike Driscoll as Secretary/Treasurer.

 Killian Carroll (Ireland) was the 4-Wall Open Singles Winner beating Martin Mulkerrins (Ireland) 13-21, 21-13, 11-3 while Robbie McCarthy and Diarmuid Nash (Ireland) retained their doubles crown over Sean Lenning and Marcus Chevez (USA) 21-13, 17-21, 11-8.